originphp/framework/origin/docs/development/code-generation.md

 Run the console command (this is a shell script in the bin folder)

-`bin/console make` and this will show the options that are available to you.
+`bin/console generate` and this will show the options that are available to you.

 So lets you are creating a contact app, and you have a `contacts` table setup

 We will need to create the Model, View and Controller (MVC);

-`bin/console make controller Contacts`
+`bin/console generate controller Contacts`

-`bin/console make model Contact`
+`bin/console generate model Contact`

-`bin/console make view Contacts`
+`bin/console generate view Contacts`

 This will generate the following views
 - `/contacts/add`